eyal0/Chicken-story/README.md

 Everything said "Bing" on it.

 Micrsoft ran the game to popularize their search engine, (Bing)[bing.com].
 Everytime that you typed in an answer, your browser would search for it in another frame.
 This perhaps convinces people to use Bing more but it also increases the number of users that appear to be using Bing.
 And that number helps Microsoft demand more money from advertisers that want to appear on Bing search results.
 I worked out that all the scripters playing Chicktionary were contributing 2-4% of all Bing searches.
-I also did some back-of-the-envelope math comparing Google's revenue and searchs/month with that of Bing and figured out that Microsoft was getting a pretty good return on the game.
+I also did some back-of-the-envelope math comparing Google's revenue and searches/month with that of Bing and figured out that Microsoft was getting a pretty good return on the game.
 The appearance of Bing being more popular probably brought in more ad dollars than the prizes cost.

 # Scripting

 There were a few scripts around to play the game automatically, often using [AutoHotKey](https://www.autohotkey.com/).
-I wrote my own in VB.Net that had an embedded browser, which I called "Chicken" after Chicktionary and also because there was a pop-culture joke about Kuritza in my country.
+I wrote my own in VB.Net that had an embedded browser, which I called "Chicken" after Chicktionary and also because there was a funny TV sketch about Kuritza in my country.

 ![image](https://user-images.githubusercontent.com/109809/110156497-445d3600-7da4-11eb-8442-9d67dabc1d18.png)

-Because the game was in Flash, it wasn't trivial to interact with the elements in the DOM so playing the game was a combination of DOM interactions, `browser.Go(<URL>)`, screenshots, and Windows API to simulate typing and clicks.
+Because the game was in Flash, it wasn't easy to interact with the elements in the DOM so playing the game was a combination of:

+* DOM interactions
+* `browser.Go(<URL>)`
+* screenshots and searching pixels
+* Windows API to simulate typing and clicks

 **Microsoft isn't a bunch of dummies.**  They knew about cheaters.
 They got good at tracking users that would complete puzzles too quickly and they would void their prizes.
 They also got better at recognizing duplicate shipping address.
 And of course, they used **captchas**.